Liking this?

 IB Extended Essay Business Management Guide

 Business Management is one of the most popular — and most accessible — subjects for the IB Extended Essay.
 The analytical frameworks are well-defined, the research is publicly available, and the marking tends to reward systematic analysis done well.
-A 32/34 EE on ZARA's business strategy was written using the approach outlined in this guide.

 Why Business Management Works Well for the EE